 What are the advantages of homeschooling your kid?

 Homeschooling your kid allows you much more freedom than traditional public schools.
 Since you are making the decisions, you can set the schedule that works best for your family.
+You can get some ideas about schooling your kids from the Amish communities; they have been doing it for years.

 I have discovered that my children are much more successful in their school work when they get adequate sleep.
 For this reason, we start school at 9:30 a.m. instead of 7:30 a.m. like our local public schools.
 We fluctuate our schedule depending on our needs.
 If we need an extra day off for a family activity we can take it.
 We just make up the difference on a different day.